geoffreymcgill/sariabuqoura/frameworks/nistcsf.md

 !!!warning Warning
-Before version 2.0, the Cybersecurity Framework was called the “Framework for Improving Critical Infrastructure Cybersecurity.”
+* Before version 2.0, the Cybersecurity Framework was called the “Framework for Improving Critical Infrastructure Cybersecurity.”
 This title is not used for CSF 2.0.
+* The CSF does not prescribe how outcomes should be achieved.
+Rather, it links to online resources that provide additional guidance on practices and controls that could be used to achieve those outcomes.
 !!!

 ## Framework Components & Usage